What Does a Natural Gas Leak Smell Like?

 This Really Happened

 A family moved into a home with older appliances, including a gas stove and oven.
-The mother turned on the oven to pre-heat it while she began preparing the meal.
-Unbeknownst to her, the pilot light on the oven was not working properly.
+The mother turned on the oven to pre-heat it while she began preparing a meal.
+Unrecognized by her, the pilot light on the oven was not working properly.
 She had a cold and stuffy nose and soon began to feel worse with nausea and dizziness, which she thought was due to her cold.
 She called her husband to help her.
 Upon entering the kitchen, he immediately noticed the smell of rotten eggs, turned off the oven, and both went outside.
 He called the gas company to report the leak and contacted Poison Control for advice on how to care for his wife.
 Since her nausea and dizziness had resolved once she was in fresh air, she was told that she did not need to go in for medical evaluation.